OkunaOrg/okuna-api/COMMUNITY_GUIDELINES.md

 ## Curb hate

 We want Openbook to be a welcoming and friendly place for everyone to surf with peace of mind.

-Speech containing demeaning, denigrating, humiliating or brutalising comments, whether personal or in general, have no place on Openbook.
+Speech containing demeaning, denigrating, humiliating or brutalising comments—whether personal or in general—have no place on Openbook.

 ## Avoid spamming